ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

   uses: aws-actions/amazon-ecr-login@v1
 ```
 `role-to-assume` lets us specify a role to assume with its ARN, this role must have the necessary permissions to perform all the actions inside the workflow.
-If the login attempt is successfull the role logs into the ECR.
+Once the login attempt is successfully authenticated, the associated role will be assumed, granting the necessary permissions for ECR (Elastic Container Registry).

 ```YAML
 - name: Build Docker image